 ** Notes on Pixie Dust: Featured in Symbaroum – The Mark of the Beast, the Elixir is a glittering powder with the power to hide tracks.
 One dose is enough to make a trail impossible to follow with conventional techniques.

-*** Notes on Advantages and Disadvantages: Featured in the Player’s Handbook, these normally apply to player characters, but in this instance they fit the Korrigan perfectly!
-Bluffer offers +1 Persuasive when telling lies; Illusion allows the character to weave momentary phantasms to distract and deceive; Storyteller provides +1 on any attempt to convince when it involves weaving a credible and consistent tale; while the disadvantage Mystic Mark appears in the section of Appearance and singles the Korrigan out with an indelible stain of the fae.
+*** Notes on Boons and Burdens: Featured in the Advanced Player’s Guide, these normally apply to player characters, but in this instance they fit the Korrigan perfectly!
+Briefly, Con Artist offers +1 Persuasive when telling lies; Mirage allows the character to weave momentary phantasms to distract and deceive; Storyteller provides +1 on any attempt to convince when it involves weaving a credible and consistent tale; while the disadvantage Mystical Mark appears in the section of Appearance and singles the Korrigan out with an indelible stain of the fae.

 Support the Patreon campaign for The Iron Pact to fund the time and space for more Symbaroum articles, encounters, monsters and more.